Joy

 The Master said: “He who knows the Truth is not equal to him who loves it, and he who loves it is not equal to him who delights in it.”

 The ancient Greek poet Sappho, from c.
-600 BCE, expressed maternal feelings towards the young women in her circle, suggesting an abiding joy in their company:
+600 BCE, expressed maternal feelings for the young women in her circle, revealing her delight in their company:

 Towards you, lovely ones, my thoughts